Unforgettable (1996 film): Critical response

 The Miami Herald granted the film two out of four stars: "But there's little joy in watching the puzzle come together, since the script, by newcomer Bill Geddie, cheats.
 It's impossible for the viewer to solve the case alongside Krane: The movie withholds crucial information until a revelation-packed denouement.
 On a purely visceral level, the movie works better.
-At its best, Unforgettable recalls prime Hitchcock in the way it unearths great suspense in familiar situations, such as a long footchase and a supermarket robbery.
+At its best, Unforgettable recalls prime Hitchcock in the way it unearths great suspense in familiar situations, such as a long foot chase and a supermarket robbery.
 The performances are strong, too.
 Liotta is an ideal choice: Even at his most sympathetic, he seems capable of great evil—he has the eyes of a madman—but the movie settles the issue of his culpability too early ...
 Dahl has made his name making movies intelligent and cynical; this one is neither.
 It's a genre piece that buries a terrific premise under a pile of contrivances.
 It's also a first for Dahl: a movie that's more fun to look at than it is to think about."

 Reviewer Bryant Frazer gave the film a C− and wrote, "Liotta and Fiorentino look kind of sleepy throughout the whole proceeding ... but still, it has its moments, including the very ending, that really work—as if somewhere, buried inside this mess, there's a good movie trying to get out."

 Chris Kridler of The Baltimore Sun did like the film, calling it "a pretty twisted story, contrived but entertaining".

 Mick LaSalle of the San Francisco Chronicle described director Dahl as "a master of inciting fear and dread" and the film as "a striking piece of filmmaking ...
 For a good 45 minutes of its two-hour running time, Unforgettable has the viewer in a state of oppressive tension.
 The rest of the time you're just nervous."